Can I avoid Bailiff fees by paying the council?

 How does this work in practice?

-For example, a Liability Order has been issued for: £525.
+Let’s assume that a Liability Order has been issued for: £525.

 If I refuse to pay the bailiff does it mean that bailiff fees cannot be collected?